Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 2. Can you get closure after divorce without talking to your ex?

 Totally.
-And honestly?
 That’s often the healthiest route.
-Closure after divorce doesn’t have to involve your ex at all.
+Getting closure after a marriage ends doesn’t have to involve your ex at all.
 You can find it on your own through healing, reflection, and moving forward.

 3. Why do I feel stuck even though the divorce is final?